Technological utopianism: From the 19th to mid-20th centuries

+According to historian Asif Siddiqi, technological utopianism was a "millenarian mantra" in the Soviet Union from its inception.
+The Bolsheviks imagined "a world of magnificent factories and mechanized agriculture that produced all of society's necessities," a new socialist machine age.
+Siddiqi writes that "this obsession with the power of science and technology to remake society was partly rooted in crude Marxism, but much of it derived from the Bolsheviks' own vision to remake Russia into a modern state, one which would compare and compete with the leading capitalist nations in forging a new path to the future."
+From the 1930s onwards, Soviet technological utopianism embraced a populist view of technological achievements, which Siddiqi summarizes as "technology for the masses."
+Soviet science fiction was heavily focused on future technology, and often depicted a convergence between technological utopia and socialist utopia.

+Sovietologist Paul Josephson argued that most strains of Soviet technological utopianism emphasized technology was apolitical, "serving the profit motive and the industrialist under capitalism, but benefiting all humanity under socialism."
+To avoid technological dependence on capitalist states, the Soviet Union and other socialist governments influenced by its narratives sought to create domestic technological innovations, supported by autarkic engineering communities and supply chains.

 Some technological utopians promoted eugenics.
 Holding that in studies of families, such as the Jukes and Kallikaks, science had proven that many traits such as criminality and alcoholism were hereditary, many advocated the sterilization of those displaying negative traits.
 Forcible sterilization programs were implemented in several states in the United States.

-H.G.
-Wells in works such as The Shape of Things to Come promoted technological utopianism.
+H. G. Wells in works such as The Shape of Things to Come promoted technological utopianism.

-The horrors of the 20th century – namely Fascist and Communist dictatorships and the world wars – caused many to abandon optimism.
-The Holocaust, as Theodor Adorno underlined, seemed to shatter the ideal of Condorcet and other thinkers of the Enlightenment, which commonly equated scientific progress with social progress.
+To many philosophers, the horrors of World War II and the Holocaust, as Theodor Adorno underlined, seemed to shatter the ideal of Condorcet and other thinkers of the Enlightenment, which commonly equated scientific progress with social progress.